Xinglab/TEQUILA-seq/README.md

 We also wrote scripts for visualizing and analyzing transcript isoforms discovered from TEQUILA-seq data.
 These scripts were designed to perform the following tasks:
 1. **Visualize discovered transcript isoforms**: Given a collection of samples subjected to TEQUILA-seq, visualize the structures and relative abundances of all transcript isoforms discovered for a given gene.
-2. **Identify tumor subtype-associated and tumor aberrant transcript isoforms**: Using TEQUILA-seq data generated on a panel of 40 breast cancer cell lines ((2 replicates for each of the 40 breast cancer cell lines), each representing 4 distinct intrinsic subtypes (luminal, HER2 enriched, basal A, basal B), identify transcript isoforms with significantly elevated proportions in cell lines belonging to a given subtype versus all other cell lines (i.e., tumor subtype-associated transcript isoforms).
+2. **Identify tumor subtype-associated and tumor aberrant transcript isoforms**: Using TEQUILA-seq data generated on a panel of 40 breast cancer cell lines (2 replicates for each of the 40 breast cancer cell lines), each representing 4 distinct intrinsic subtypes (luminal, HER2 enriched, basal A, basal B), identify transcript isoforms with significantly elevated proportions in cell lines belonging to a given subtype versus all other cell lines (i.e., tumor subtype-associated transcript isoforms).
 For the same dataset, identify transcript isoforms with significantly elevated proportions in at least one but no more than 4 breast cancer cell lines (i.e., tumor aberrant transcript isoforms).
-3. **Classify alternative splicing events underlying discovered transcript isoforms**: Local differences in transcript structure between a given transcript isoform and the canonical transcript isoform of the corresponding gene are classified into different alternative splicing categories, including exon skipping, alternative 5' splice site, alternative 3' splice site, mutually exclusive exons, intron retention, alternative first exon, alternative last exon, and complex splicing.
+3. **Classify alternative splicing events underlying discovered transcript isoforms**: Local differences in transcript structure between any two transcript isoforms are classified into different alternative splicing categories, including exon skipping, alternative 5' splice site, alternative 3' splice site, mutually exclusive exons, intron retention, alternative first exon, alternative last exon, and complex splicing.
-4. **Identify NMD-targeted transcript isoforms**: Transcript isoforms targeted by nonsense-mediated mRNA decay (NMD) are identified from the set of transcript isoforms discovered from TEQUILA-seq data based on multiple layers of criteria (e.g., transcript length, number of splice junctions, the 50 nt rule).
+4. **Identify NMD-targeted transcript isoforms**: Transcript isoforms that may be targeted by nonsense-mediated mRNA decay (NMD) are identified from the set of transcript isoforms discovered from TEQUILA-seq data based on multiple layers of criteria (e.g., transcript length, number of splice junctions, the 50 nt rule).

 ## Dependencies